The Washington Wizards beat the L.A. Clippers 125-118 on Tuesday night.

 Satoransky ended up with 13 points, seven rebounds and three assists.
 The numbers may not pop in the box score, but his impact was clearly felt in this one.
 The guy deserves more playing time at this point.

-The Wizards wouldn't have made this a game without Jeff Green, who continues to outperform his role and his contract.
+Green was also good: The Wizards wouldn't have made this a game without Jeff Green, who continues to outperform his role and his contract.

 The veteran forward got hot in the fourth quarter, scoring 10 of his 20 points in the frame.
 He hit back-to-back threes in the fourth that put the Wizards within striking distance.